snurr-group/mofid/README.md

 # MOFid
 A system for rapid identification and analysis of metal-organic frameworks

+**WARNING: code is under active development and refactoring.
+Details subject to change**

 ## Objective
 **Supplement** the current MOF naming conventions with a canonical, machine-readable identifier to facilitate data mining and searches.
 Accomplish this goal by representing MOFs according to their nodes + linkers + topology